-It’s expensive, but Cooperative Cleaning not only pays worker’s compensation but liability, automobile and surety insurance to protect both its employees and clients, provides late model company vehicles (and sufficient routing time to allow for safe travel) so employees don’t have to use their own, pays its employees from the moment they arrive in the office till the moment they clock out at the office, offers paid vacation, health care and PTO benefits (and did so long before California law mandated “Sick Pay” in 2016), and provides all the equipment and supplies necessary to do the job.
+It’s more expensive, but Cooperative Cleaning not only pays Worker’s Compensation but liability, automobile and surety insurance to protect both its employees and clients, and provides well maintained late model company owned Toyota Rav4s (and sufficient routing time to allow for safe travel) so employees don’t have to use their own vehicles.
+Additionally, employees are paid from the moment they ‘clock in’, in the office, till the moment the ‘clock out’, in the office which means, of course, that they are paid while traveling between jobs.
 What’s more, our employees are “W-2 employees”.
 That means, like most of the people who are reading this now, CCC pays for half of each employee’s Social Security and Medicare taxes and all of their Unemployment Insurance taxes.
+Moreover, we are a “living wage” employer and all of our employees earn well in excess of the minimum wage of the highest pay city in which we work (currently Emeryville @ $17.13 per hour).
+We also offer paid vacations, paid holidays, 80% company paid Kaiser “Platinum”, Delta Dental & VSP health care benefits, and a 401K plan with a 4% company match.
 And finally we do not operate on a cash basis.
 Everything we do is done ‘above the table’ which means the company and its employees all pay their fair share corporate, employer and personal income taxes.